lukekarrys/moonboots-express/README.md

 **Express plugin for moonboots.**

-Just like [Moonboots](https://github.com/HenrikJoreteg/moonboots) but it will create the necessary HTML, JS, CSS routes for you in your express server with the correct content-types and cache-control.
+Just like [Moonboots](https://github.com/HenrikJoreteg/moonboots) but it will create the necessary HTML, JS, CSS routes for you in your Express server with the correct content-types and cache-control.

 ## Install